eszymanski98/Restaurant-calculator-app/README.md

-Restaurant application to calculate the total order and tip.
+Restaurant application to calculate the total order and tip amount.
 Written in react.